 Following the deposition of Sheldon Creek materials, a period of intense cold occurred during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
 This cold episode and the ensuing upland erosion led to the distinctive landform region recognized as the IS (Prior, 1976).
 The depositional history of the IS was under great debate for an extended period of time.
-Early researchers believed the IS was a separate glaciation occurring sometime between the Illinois and Wisconsin episodes.
+Early researchers believed the IS was a separate glaciation occurring sometime between the Illinois and Wisconsin episodes that covered majority of the Iowan Surface.
 Later work disproved this idea and determined that erosional processes controlled the landscape development (Ruhe et al., 1968).
 Hallberg and others (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface, to reiterate Ruhe's classic work on stepped erosion surfaces, and to illustrate the need for continued research in the area.
+Modern workers have taken a more climate based approach than Ruhe (Mason, 2015).
 The IS boundary was further refined by Prior and Kohrt (2006) utilizing higher resolution topographic information and slope classification.

 A periglacial environment prevailed during this period with intensive freeze-thaw action, solifluction, strong winds, and a host of other periglacial processes (Walters, 1996).
-As a result, surface soils were removed from the IS and the Sheldon Creek and Pre-Illinois till surfaces were significantly eroded.
-A regional colluvial lag deposit referred to as a "stone line" developed.
+As a result, surface soils were removed from the IS and the Sheldon Creek and Pre-Illinois till deposits were significantly eroded.
+A regional colluvial lag deposit referred to as a "stone line" developed and is generally found one meter beneath the surface on hillslopes.
 Thick packages of stratified loamy and sandy sediments located low in the upland landscape and adjacent to streams are remnants of solifluction lobes associated with the formation of the IS.
 Where bedrock is shallow, IS materials do not provide an effective barrier (confining unit) to protect local groundwater resources.

 Younger sediments may include Peoria Formation eolian deposits and Hudson Episode alluvial sediments.
 Two loess units were deposited across eastern Iowa between 30,000 and 12,000 years ago (Bettis, 1989), the older Pisgah Formation and the younger Peoria Formation.
 The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
 The Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago and is typically buried by Peoria Formation loess.
-The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago (Bettis, 1989).
-In the mapping area there is a thin dune thought to be Peoria Formation to the north-east of Orchard.
+The Peoria Formation loess accumulated on stable land surfaces in eastern Iowa from 25,000 to 21,000 years ago (Bettis, 1989).
+The Peoria Formation also has an eolian sand facies, and in the mapping area, sand accumulation on the eastern edge of the Shell Rock River valley is comprised of this unit.
+Sand picked up from the outwash was deposited on downwind sides of the valley.
+In some areas there are also dunes on the western side of the valley where the river aligns with the dominate wind direction-northwest to southeast.

 Sediment continued to accumulate in stream valleys throughout the Holocene Hudson Episode between 14,000 to 11,000 RCYBP.
 These deposits are part of the Deforest Formation which is subdivided into the Camp Creek, Roberts Creek, Gunder, Corrington, Flack and Woden members.
-These materials consist of fine grained alluvium, colluvium and pond sediments in steam valleys, on hillslopes, and in closed and semi-closed depressions (Bettis, 1996).
+These materials consist of fine grained alluvium, colluvium and pond sediments in stream valleys, on hillslopes, and in closed and semi-closed depressions (Bettis, 1996).